top of page

 Low FODMAP Diet

-The low FODMAP diet is one of the most effective dietary therapies for Inflammatory bowel disease (IBS).
+The low FODMAP diet is one of the most effective dietary therapies for Irritable bowel disease (IBS).

 FODMAP is an acronym (abbreviation) referring to